Why Nick Fuentes Is Outshining Tucker Carlson in the America First MAGA Movement

 And then the demons pulled him out of bed and was scratched.

-The demons, and he's a Christian.
+And then he's a Christian.

 And then he's this.

-I mean, he's everything.
+I mean, he's everything that he doesn't.

-He doesn't know what he wants to be.
+know what he wants to be.

-And by the way, it's the reason why people who have been lied to and ignored, look who I'm pointing to, and smeared by both the left and the mainstream right, it's why they gravitate toward Fuentes because he's dangerous.
+And by the way, it's the reason why people who have been lied to and ignored, look what I'm pointing to, and smeared by both the left and the mainstream right, it's why they gravitate toward Fuentes because he's dangerous.

 And there's something that people like about dangerous.

-Again, I'm not asking you to endorse what I'm saying.
+I'm not asking you to endorse what I'm saying.

-Just watch the rock store.
+Just watch the rockstar.

 It's like the old days when the Beatles seemed nice and the Rolling Stones were scary and the animals were considered ugly.